Abstract submissions are now open!

 Governance, international relations and leadership (e.g. river basin scale decision making; influencing decision-making; governance models; public-private partnerships; transboundary rivers; managing conflicting interests)

-Technology innovations (e.g. new & emerging river tech; GIS & mapping tools; real-time data; drones/unmanned aerial vehicles; from ideas to implementation)
+Technology innovation in restoration and monitoring (e.g. new & emerging river tech; GIS & mapping tools; real-time data; drones/unmanned aerial vehicles; from ideas to implementation)

 Water security, climate change and natural disasters (e.g. water source protection; planning for and recovering from extremes; floods; droughts; building resilient infrastructure, cities and communities)